 These trenches were located on an undulating plateau to the west of the evaluation area.
-The east-west orientated ridge and furrow was again evident.
-A single shallow modern linear feature containing batteries and spent shotgun cartridges was identified; this corresponds to a former field boundary shown on 1950-70 Ordnance Survey maps.
+The east northeast-west southwest orientated ridge and furrow was again evident.
+A single shallow modern linear feature on a north northeast-south southwest alignment containing batteries and spent shotgun cartridges was seen in Trench 13, with faint traces that turned into shallow scrapes upon investigation seen in flanking trenches.
+This ditch corresponds to a former field boundary extant until the later 20th century and given the dating was not recorded further.